Mukul7Raj/mukul7raj/README.md

 ### 👨‍💻 About Me

-- 🎯 Focused on: **AI, SaaS, MERN Stack, Ruby on Rails, and Carbon Footprint Analytics**
+- 🎯 Focused on: **AI, SaaS, MERN Stack, Ruby on Rails, and Hospital Portal**
 - 🌱 Learning: **Advanced ML, LLMs, and Ruby on Rails**
 - 💼 Open to freelance, internships & collaborations